 Reducing EMI susceptibility

-Connecting the drive PE terminals and cold plate screws to your system Earth and to the motor housing solves many noise and EMI problems.
-The PE drive terminals are decoupled to power ground through safety capacitors.
-This provides a low impedance preferential path for coupled common-mode noises that otherwise would be coupled to sensitive electronics like the encoders.
-A good grounding of the drive to the earth of the power supply is also essential for EMI reduction.
+Connecting the drive PE terminals and cold plate screws to your system Earth and to the motor housing solves many noise and EMC problems.
+The enclosure of the drive and PE terminals are decoupled to power ground (supply negative, GND_P) through two 1 nF capacitors.
+This creates a low impedance preferential path for coupled common-mode noises that otherwise would be coupled to sensitive electronics like the encoders.

-Titan Go Servo Drive provides the following earth/ground connection points, which are internally connected and decoupled to power ground and power supply:
+Everest XCR Servo Drive provides the following Protective Earth connection points, which are internally connected and decoupled to power ground:

 Earth plane reference

 While some systems will not have a "real Earth" connection, use your machine chassis, the metallic structure of the device or a good grounding conductive plane as your reference earth.

 Some considerations for a proper earth connection are detailed next:

 - Connecting PE to GND_P near the power supply can provide an advantage for EMC and electrical safety by keeping a low voltage.
 Dis can only be done when the drive is powered with an isolated power supply or battery.
 This action, however sometimes can create unwanted effects such as added common mode noise or electrical safety issues depending on the whole installation layout.

 - Switching noise by the phases is coupled to earth through the housing of the motor.
 This high-frequency noise creates a common mode current loop between drive and motor.
 Although the motor housing is connected to earth through the system chassis, its electrical connection may have a relatively high impedance and present a big loop.
 For this reason, is essential to reduce the common-mode current return path impedance and its loop area.